tidalcycles/strudel/repl/README.md

 - [x] highlighting seems too late (off by latency ?)
 - [x] highlighting sometimes drops highlights (zeldasRescue first note)
 - [x] highlighting still sometimes drops highlights (zeldasRescue somtimes)
-- [ ] highlighting out of range error is back (delete large chunk at the top while highlighting below is triggered)
-- [ ] find a way to display errors when console is closed / another tab selected
 - [x] scheduler.getPhase is quantized to clock interval
   - => draw was choppy + that also caused useHighlighting bugs
-- [ ] pianoroll keeps rolling when pressing stop
+- [x] pianoroll keeps rolling when pressing stop
+- [ ] find a way to display errors when console is closed / another tab selected
+- [ ] highlighting out of range error is back (delete large chunk at the top while highlighting below is triggered)
+- [ ] idea: interpolate between running and evaluated code!